protortyp/nomorepoliticsplease/README.md

 4. **Personalization**: Even if a tweet doesn't reach the community threshold, it will always be hidden for you if you've downvoted it, thanks to your browser's local storage.

 ### Quick Start

+1. Visit the [Chrome Web Store](https://chromewebstore.google.com/detail/no-more-politics-please/aclofglkgjbabgimkgdnaajcpcdkgnib) to install the extension.
+2. Click "Add to Chrome" to install No More Politics Please.
+3. Once installed, visit X and start enjoying a politics-free experience!
+4. Help keep X clean by voting on political content you encounter.
+5. Spread the word!
+Share this extension with friends who also want a cleaner, politics-free X experience.

+### Manual Installation (for devs)

 1. Clone the project:
    ```